 - "A society or organisation for the promotion of scientific, educational, or other public object..."
-(The Concise Oxford Dictionary 7th Ed.). - In Dubbo, the relevant Institutions are identified as:
+(The Concise Oxford Dictionary 7th Ed). - In Dubbo, the relevant Institutions are identified as:

-Dubbo Base Hospital Charles Sturt University (proposed) Lourdes Hospital Western Institute TAFE Dubbo College and any research or cultural facilities, which seek to locate within such a precinct to their mutual advantage.
+Dubbo Base Hospital Charles Sturt University

+Lourdes Hospital Western Institute TAFE Dubbo College

+Dubbo Private Hospital Rural Skills Centre, Bourke Hill Distance Education Centre and any research or cultural facilities, which seek to locate within such a precinct to their mutual advantage.